jacobmarch/Singleplayer-valorant-manager/README.md

 A text-based Valorant team management simulator inspired by Football Manager, focusing on professional esports team management and strategic decision-making.

 ## Recent Updates
+- Updated match simulation to use best-of-3 format with proper round scoring
+- Added detailed match view showing map-by-map scores
+- Each map is played to 13 rounds with win-by-2 requirement
+- Added overtime system for 12-12 maps
 - Added main dashboard with roster management and standings view
 - Added ability to cut and replace players and coaches
 - Each team can make one roster change per week